Skip to content

 • Course Placement Assessment - ACCUPLACER - math scores valid for 2 calendar years, reading & EMLS scores valid for 5 calendar years

-Students wishing to enroll in the following courses must meet one of the pre-requisite requirements (above).
-If a student does not meet the requirements, he/she may take the ACCUPLACER placement test, offered on SMSU’s campus or virtually on designated testing dates.
+Students wishing to enroll in any of the following courses must meet one of the course placement requirements for that course.
+If a student does not meet the requirements, he/she may take the ACCUPLACER placement test virtually through Examity test proctoring.
+On-campus testing is offered case-by-case to students unable to test virtually or may benefit from in-person testing.

 • ENG 151 Academic Writing